 The 43,000-square-foot Library Technology Center, completed in 2003, provides academic materials, study space and LTC staff offices.
-The lower level houses up to 124,000 circulating collection of books and also serves as a space for special collections, are located on the main floor of the building.
+The lower level houses up to 124,000 circulating collection of books and also serves as a space for special collections, meeting rooms and staff offices.
+The circulation desk and reference desk, as well as the curriculum and reference collections, are located on the main floor of the building.
 The upper level of the LTC is comprised of seven classrooms and the Faculty Scholarship Center.
 Concordia's virtual library, the Cooperating Libraries in Consortium (CLICnet), provides 1.5 million holdings representing up to one million unique titles.